-This section outlines the goals and objectives of the Youth Violence Prevention Project (YVPP) developed for each of the four components (prevention, law enforcement, courts, and corrections).
-Initial strategic planning (and the resulting documents produced) across components reveals varying levels of detail related not only to specific goals and objectives but also to plans/tasks/resources to be utilized to accomplish these goals.
+This section presents the YVPP goals and objectives by site and component, and is followed by a discussion of each site's level of implementation by component.
+The goals and objectives that were developed for each of the four components are presented in the following order: 5.2.1 Prevention, 5.2.2 Law Enforcement, 5.2.3 Courts, and 5.2.4 Corrections.
+Initial strategic planning across components reveals varying levels of detail related not only to specific goals and objectives but also to plans, tasks, and resources to be utilized to accomplish these goals.
 This section, therefore, reflects the various levels of detail in the developed implementation plans.